 - Incorporated with on-board battery fuel gauge displays remaining operation time

-- Delivers up to 275 inch per pounds of torque
+- Delivers up to 275 inches per pound of torque

 - Easy to operate

-- Says made in USA at Amazon description but it is actually made in China
+- Says made in the USA at the Amazon description but it is actually made in China

 - Its batteries are quite hard to remove